-The Transportation Authority is governed by a seven-member Board of Directors with input from a 15member Citizens' Advisory Committee.
+The Transportation Authority is governed by a seven-member Board of Directors with input from a 15-member volunteer Citizens' Advisory Committee (CAC).
 The Board members are selected as follows:

-- The publicly elected County Board of Supervisors appoints two of its members to serve on the Board. - Local governments participate in a Cities Selection Committee to appoint four Board members, one each to represent the interests of North County, Central County, South County and the cities-at-large. - The San Mateo County Transit District (District) appoints one Board member.
+- The publicly elected County Board of Supervisors appoints two of its members to serve on the Board. - Local governments participate in a Cities Selection Committee to appoint four Board members, one each to represent the interests of North County, Central County, South County and the citiesat-large. - The San Mateo County Transit District (District) appoints one Board member.